top of page

 Lifestyle Changes

-In addition to dietary and herbal/supplement strategies, lifestyle changes are crucial for effective PCOS management.
+In addition to dietary and herbal/supplement strategies, lifestyle changes are crucial for effective PMOS management.
 Regular physical activity can enhance insulin sensitivity, promote weight loss, and boost mood.

 Recommended lifestyle changes include:

 • Regular Exercise: Strive for at least 150 minutes of moderate-intensity exercise each week.
-Activities like brisk walking, swimming, and cycling have been shown to be particularly effective for women with PCOS.
+Activities like brisk walking, swimming, and cycling have been shown to be particularly effective for women with PMOS.

-• Stress Management: Managing stress levels can alleviate PCOS symptoms.
+• Stress Management: Managing stress levels can alleviate PMOS symptoms.
 Techniques such as yoga, mindfulness, and deep breathing exercises have been found to lower anxiety and enhance relaxation.

 • Sleep Hygiene: Quality sleep is vital for hormonal balance.
 Aim for 7-9 hours of sleep each night and establish a consistent routine.

-Implementing these lifestyle modifications can lead to significant improvements in PCOS symptoms and overall well-being.
+Implementing these lifestyle modifications can lead to significant improvements in PMOS symptoms and overall well-being.

 Eye-level view of a serene herbal garden with various plants